KDCinfo/dev-play/tictactoe/readme_tictactoe.md

 - It is a turn-based game.
 - Games should be saved long term, and could be used to:
   - Show stats based on all games.
-  - Restore any game, no matter if it is in progress or coompleted.
+  - Restore any game, no matter if it is in progress or completed.

 Where should game history be stored?
 - Individual user games?
 Should the players store their own games?